-It is vital that any allegations surrounding research misconduct are immediately and extensively investigated, and this process necessitates the use of digital forensics as a means of collecting non-physical evidence or examining questioned media or text.
+It is vital that any allegations surrounding research misconduct are immediately and extensively investigated, and this process necessitates the use of computer forensics as a means of collecting non-physical evidence or examining questioned media or text.
 While research misconduct investigations may involve the collection and analysis of physical evidence such as documents, journals or data sheets, often times these documents exist electronically.
-Digital forensics experts can aid in the collection and analysis of digitally-stored documents that may work as evidence in a research misconduct investigation.
+Computer forensics experts can aid in the collection and analysis of digitally-stored documents that may work as evidence in a research misconduct investigation.

-In addition to the collection and review of electronic data and information that may be involved in allegations concerning a research misconduct investigation, digital forensics experts also have the necessary tools to examine text, images and media that may have been altered or wrongfully-used in the event of potential research misconduct.
+In addition to the collection and review of electronic data and information that may be involved in allegations concerning a research misconduct investigation, computer forensics experts also have the necessary tools to examine text, images and media that may have been altered or wrongfully-used in the event of potential research misconduct.
 For example, forensic tools such as flow cytometry, x-ray crystallography and Western blot systems are a few tools that can be utilized in the process of an investigation.

-The digital forensics experts at Atlantic Data Forensics specialize in the analysis and reporting of research misconduct examinations and have performed forensic investigations concerning medical fields such as neuroscience, oncology and ophthalmology, in addition to having advanced access to data and information systems that can be used to investigate any claims surrounding the misrepresentation, fabrication or plagiarism of conducted research.
-Entities who require the help of a digital forensics and research misconduct expert are encouraged to contact Atlantic Data Forensics today.
+The computer forensics experts at Atlantic Data Forensics specialize in the analysis and reporting of research misconduct examinations and have performed forensic investigations concerning medical fields such as neuroscience, oncology and ophthalmology, in addition to having advanced access to data and information systems that can be used to investigate any claims surrounding the misrepresentation, fabrication or plagiarism of conducted research.
+Entities who require the help of a computer forensics and research misconduct expert are encouraged to contact Atlantic Data Forensics today.